EinWahrerAtze/John-Conway-s-Game-of-Life/README.md

 ### Version 2.0 description:

-#### The edges of the universe wrap around, so the top is connected to the bottom, and the right is connected to the left.
+Infinite grid - the edges of the universe wrap around, the top is connected to the bottom, the right is connected to the left.

-Simple implementation of multithreaded programm.
-Main thread calls another thread which deals with game logic and then waits for users input.
 Controls available during the game:

 * C - change colour of alive cells;